RevenueCat/docs/docs/migrating-to-revenuecat/android-historical-import.md

 ## 3. Contact us
 - New customers: If you have any questions about migrating to RevenueCat, feel free to [contact sales](https://www.revenuecat.com/book-a-demo/) to see how we can help with the process.
-- Existing customers: If you are interested in a one-time import of your historical Android data, reach out to RevenueCat Support via the dashboard [Contact Us](https://app.revenuecat.com/settings/support) form in your account settings.
+- Existing customers: If you are interested in a one-time import of your historical Google Play data, reach out to RevenueCat Support via the dashboard [Contact Us](https://app.revenuecat.com/settings/support) form in your account settings.

 # Limitations
-Android Historial Imports pulls information directly from Google Play's Sales report.
+Google Historial Imports pulls information directly from Google Play's Sales report.
 Sales report may be missing information that we are unable to retrieve.

 ## App User IDs
 For Google Play purchases that RevenueCat **does not** have a fetch token for, we will generate transactions with a RC anonymous ID.